sainiakhilesh/SpaceAdventurer/README.md

 # SpaceAdventurer
 My first Game.

-Object : Start from the blue Launching Pad and Find your way to green LAnding pad.
+Objectective : Start from the blue Launching Pad and Find your way to green LAnding pad.

 Controls:
 Press Space: To Start thrusting.